< Free Resources

 Our course, Leases: Changes After The Commencement Date provides an in-depth look at this guidance.

-Other Considerations
+Other considerations

 ASC 842 provides guidance on other specific lease accounting considerations such as contract combinations, separating components of a contract, accounting for initial direct costs of a lease, sale-leaseback transactions, sublease arrangements, and many more!

-Lease Presentation and Disclosure
+Lease presentation and disclosure

-A lessee must present right-of-use assets and lease liabilities separately for finance leases and operating leases, either on the balance sheet or disclosed in the notes.
+A lessee must present right-of-use assets and lease liabilities separately for finance leases and operating leases.
+This can be done either on the balance sheet or disclosed in the notes.
 For finance leases, right of use asset amortization is presented consistent with depreciation or amortization of similar assets.
 Interest expense is presented for the amortization of the lease liability.
 For operating leases, a single lease expense is presented in the income statement as an operating expense.
 A lessor must present lease assets (that is, the aggregate of the lessor’s net investment in sales-type leases and direct financing leases) separately from other assets in the statement of financial position.

 To further the objective for entities to provide information about leases that enable users of financial statements to assess the amount, timing, AND uncertainty of cash flows arising from leases, ASC 842 has some extensive disclosure requirements.

-Accounting Differences: ASC 842 vs. IFRS 16
+Accounting differences: ASC 842 vs. IFRS 16

 Some of the key differences are: